Beware of the 4 types of Heart Disease

 Yes, managing stress is vital for heart health.
 Chronic stress can lead to high blood pressure and other heart-related issues.
 Practice relaxation techniques like deep breathing, meditation, or yoga.
 Ensure you get enough sleep and engage in hobbies or activities you enjoy to reduce stress.

-4. How does smoking impact heart health, and what can be done to quit?
+4. How does smoking impact heart health, especially regarding the 4 types of heart disease, and what can be done to quit?

 5. Why are regular health check-ups important for heart health?